 - Whisk all the ingredients for the sweet and sour sauce (until sugar has dissolved) in a bowl and set aside.

 - Drain tofu and wrap in paper towel or tea towel to remove excess water.
-Repeat 3 to 4 times until the tofu is drier.
+Repeat 3 to 4 times until the tofu is drier (should not be pooling water on your cutting board).
 Slice tofu into 1 inch cubes.

 - Dust tofu with potato starch until all sides are well coated.